Presuppositions are one of the key principles of NLP, and understanding them is essential. So what are NLP presuppositions?

 6- The Map is not the Territory.

-We’ve looked at the NLP presuppositions and how they can help you in your everyday interactions.
 By keeping these principles in mind, you can create a more positive communication experience for both yourself and the person you are talking to.

 Remember that behind every behavior there is a reason, so always be respectful of the other person’s model of the world.
 If something isn’t working, try another approach – choice is better than no choice.
 And finally, we are always communicating, so be conscious of the meaning your words carry.